CGossec/GPU_Programming/README.md

 ## Installation

 1. Get the eigen library with : `wget https://gitlab.com/libeigen/eigen/-/archive/3.3.8/eigen-3.3.8.zip`
-2. Unzip it at the directory root : `unzip eigen-3.3.8.zip`
+2. Unzip it in the directory root : `unzip eigen-3.3.8.zip`
 3. Compile the code and create a binary in the relevant directory:
 ```
 make -j4 cpu # compile the CPU version of the ICP in the CPU directory